SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04a-ScalingUp.md

     ./post_script.sh

-<h3> Variable expansion via Queue command </h3>
+### Variable expansion via Queue command

 ![fig 5](https://raw.githubusercontent.com/OSGConnect/tutorial-ScalingUp-Python/master/Images/Slide4.png)

-In the above example, we had to type `argument` and `Queue` expressions repeatedly.
+In the above example, we had to type `argument` and `queue` expressions repeatedly.
 There is a way to implement compact queue expression and expand the arguments for each job.
 Take a look at the job description file in Example3.

     $ cat ../Example3/ScalingUp-PythonCals.submit
     [...]